Team-Go-Local/go_local_microservice/README.md

 Go Local allows travelers to experience their destinations like a local by inviting local users to suggest authentic travel experiences for visitors to enjoy.
 The app follows a Service-Oriented Architecture pattern and consists of:
   - a [front-end Rails application](https://github.com/Team-Go-Local/go_local_frontend), which provides a user interface;
   - a [back-end Rails application](https://github.com/Team-Go-Local/go_local_backend), which manages the app's database;
-  - and a Sinatra microservice application, which retrieves information from the Google Places API.<br>
+  - a Sinatra Places micro-service application to retrieve information from the Google Places API;
+  - and a [Sinatra Cities micro-service application](https://github.com/Team-Go-Local/go_local_cities_api), which retrieves the nearest large city to destinations added by our users.<br>

-This repository houses the Sinatra microservice.
+This repository houses the Sinatra micro-service.

 ##### To view the deployed application, please visit [Go Local](https://go-local-fe.herokuapp.com) on Heroku